East Coast Integrated Depot

-The East Coast Integrated Depot (ECID) is a large integrated bus and train depot located in Changi, Singapore.
-It will serve three Mass Rapid Transit (MRT) lines: the East–West Line (EWL), the Downtown Line (DTL) and the Thomson–East Coast Line (TEL).
-It is currently under construction, with expected completion in the second half of 2026.
+The East Coast Integrated Depot (ECID) is an integrated bus and train depot located in the Xilin subzone of Tampines, Singapore.
+It currently serves the East–West Line (EWL) of the Mass Rapid Transit (MRT) system and will also serve the Downtown Line (DTL) and Thomson–East Coast Line (TEL) by the second half of 2026.

-The depot will be located beside the current site of Changi Depot, which will be demolished.
-It will be the first MRT depot in Singapore to serve three MRT lines and also the third to be integrated with a bus depot in Singapore after the Tuas Depot on the East–West Line and Gali Batu Depot on the Downtown Line.

-With this design, it is estimated that there will be a 44 hectares of land will be saved, equivalent to approximately 60 football fields.
-The depot will be able to house approximately >200 trains of varying sizes and lengths and >550 buses within the site.
+The ECID is located beside the site of the former Changi Depot, which was decommissioned in tandem with the opening of the ECID.
+It will be the first MRT depot to serve three MRT lines and the third to be integrated with a bus depot, after Tuas Depot on the EWL and Gali Batu Depot on the DTL.
+With its design, an estimated 44 ha of land was saved, equivalent to approximately 60 football fields, as compared to building the depots separately.
+The depot is able to house approximately 200 trains of varying sizes and lengths, and 550 buses.

 History

-It was first announced in August 2014 with an expected completion by 2024 but was delayed to 2026 due to the COVID-19 pandemic.

-Contract T301 for the construction of East Coast Integrated Depot, reception tunnels and its associated facilities was awarded to GS Engineering & Construction Corporation at a sum of S$1.99 billion on 21 March 2016.
+The ECID was first announced in August 2014.
+Contract T301 for the construction of the depot, reception tunnels and its associated facilities was awarded to GS Engineering & Construction Corporation at a sum of S$1.99 billion on 21 March 2016.
 Construction began in 2016 and was initially planned for completion in 2024.
 Structural works reached 75% completion in September 2022, and 98% in November 2024.
-It was also announced previously that the opening of the depot is pushed back to 2026.
+It was also announced previously that the opening of the depot had been pushed back to 2026.

+In 2025, service on the EWL between Bedok and Tampines stations, and between Tanah Merah and Expo stations, was suspended from 29 November to 7 December.
+The service suspension allowed for work to connect the ECID to the EWL.
+Following the service suspension, the ECID began serving EWL trains.
+By the second half of 2026, the ECID will also serve the DTL and TEL.